Skip to content

 PAYMENT METHODS

 We accept Credit/Debit Card, Check or Cash.
 Payment must be received on or before the 1st of the month.
-It is preferable that students pay for their upcoming month’s lessons on their last lesson day of the preceding month.

 FAQ